 (a) direct who will get your property when you die(b) designate your personal representative (executor)(c) create trusts to control your property after you die(d) name a guardian to care for your minor children

-2. Benefits of having a Will - Having a well drafted Will can save you and your loved ones a great deal of time and money.
-In contrast, if you do not have a will you may have no control over what happens to your estate after you die.
+Having a well-drafted bespoke Will can save you and your loved ones a great deal of time and a significant amount of money.
+In contrast, if you do not have a will you have little to no control over what happens to your estate after you die.
 As a result, your loved ones may suffer costly delays and even hardship.
 A properly executed will can alleviate all of these concerns.

-6. Tax Laws Will Change - Over time tax laws invariably change.
+Over time, tax laws invariably change.
 Elections are held and new legislators pass new laws.
-It is our belief that in a time where the typical age of society is rising, people are living longer, the drain on our social services is going UP therefore taxes are inevitably going UP during our lifetimes.
+It is our belief that in a time where the typical age of society is rising, people are living longer, the drain on our social services is going UP, therefore, taxes are inevitably going UP during our lifetimes.
 Therefore, we at Walker Estate Planning monitor the estate and income tax law changes.
 We keep you apprised of material changes to the tax laws.
-Furthermore, we constantly look for ways to add value for our clients.
+Furthermore, we constantly look for ways to add value to our clients.
 As such, we insert estate tax planning provisions in ALL WILLS.
 We believe in planning for all contingencies and we want to ensure that the MAXIMUM amount of your assets pass in legacy to your children and heirs.

-7. Your Business is More than Just You - Too many business owners make the mistake of not addressing the tough question of “what happens when I’m gone”.
+Too many business owners make the mistake of not addressing the tough question of “what happens when I’m gone”.
 This can result in hardship to not only the business but to business partners, spouses, children, and heirs.
 A well-constructed business succession plan is a must for business owners.
 A proper Estate Plan is essential to business continuity after your death.
-In addition, Shareholder Agreements, Buy Sale Agreements, Shareholder Restrictions are tools that can be implemented to ensure the business continues to prosper.
+In addition, Shareholder Agreements, Buy-Sell Agreements, Shareholder Restrictions are tools that can be implemented to ensure the business continues to prosper.